George Gamow: Early biography and career

-Gamow was born in Odessa, Russian Empire (now Odesa, Ukraine).
+Gamow was born in Odessa in the Russian Empire (present-day Odesa, Ukraine).
 His father taught Russian language and literature in secondary schools, and his mother taught geography and history at a school for girls.
 In addition to Russian, Gamow learned to speak some French from his mother and German from a tutor.
 Gamow learned English in his college years and became fluent.
 Most of his early publications were in German or Russian, but he later used English both for technical papers and for the lay audience.

 He was educated at the Institute of Physics and Mathematics in Odessa (1922–23) and at the University of Leningrad (1923–1929).
 Gamow studied under Alexander Friedmann in Leningrad, until Friedmann's early death in 1925, which required him to change dissertation advisors.
 At the university, Gamow made friends with three other students of theoretical physics, Lev Landau, Dmitri Ivanenko and Matvey Bronshtein.
 The four formed a group they called the Three Musketeers, which met to discuss and analyze the ground-breaking papers on quantum mechanics published during those years.
 He later used the same phrase to describe the Alpher, Herman and Gamow group.

 Upon graduation, he worked on quantum theory in Göttingen, where his research into the atomic nucleus provided the basis for his doctorate.
 He then worked at the Theoretical Physics Institute of the University of Copenhagen from 1928 to 1931, with a break to work with Ernest Rutherford at the Cavendish Laboratory in Cambridge.
 He continued to study the atomic nucleus (proposing the "liquid drop" model), but also worked on stellar physics with Robert Atkinson and Fritz Houtermans.

 In 1931, Gamow was elected a corresponding member of the Academy of Sciences of the USSR at age 28 – one of the youngest in its history.
 (Note: He was expelled from the Academy in 1938, but his membership was restored posthumously in 1990.)
 (Note: The youngest corresponding member elected to the Academy of Sciences of the USSR was the Armenian mathematician Sergey Mergelyan (1928-2008), elected at age 24.)
 During the period 1931–1933, Gamow worked in the Physical Department of the Radium Institute in Leningrad headed by Vitaly Khlopin.
 Europe's first cyclotron was designed under the guidance and direct participation of Igor Kurchatov, Lev Mysovskii and Gamow.
 In 1932, Gamow and Mysovskii submitted a draft design for consideration by the Academic Council of the Radium Institute, which approved it.
 The cyclotron was not completed until 1937.